Are you a good driver? You aren’t alone if you’d rate yourself with above average driving skills.

 Who counts as a good driver?
 The definition of a good driver varies from company to company.
 When looking into whether you qualify for the discount or not, insurers look at your driving record, and your accident and claims history.

-If you are interested in learning if you’re eligible or not, check with your insurance agent about the requirements.
+If you’re interested in learning if you’re eligible or not, check with your insurance rep about the requirements.

-Some insurers offer the accident-free discount if you haven’t been in an accident for three years while others offer it only after five years.
-Depending on the insurance company, the discount is only given to existing/continuing customers or new customers.
+Some insurers offer the accident-free discount if you haven’t been in an accident for three years.
+Others offer it only after five years.
+Depending on the insurer, the discount is only given to existing/continuing customers or new customers.

-Not only that, the percentage of the discount is completely dependent on each company and the discount might not apply to all coverages or in all states.
+Not only that, the percentage of the discount depends on each company and the discount might not apply to all coverages or in all states.

 How to get it